jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 class SpringBootApacheGeodeClientCacheApplication {  }
 ```

-Every Region that exists on the servers in the VMware GemFire
+Every Region that exists on the servers in the [vmware-gemfire-name]
 cluster will have a corresponding `PROXY` Region defined and created on
 the client as a bean in your Spring Boot application.